kapil2020/PD-MUSE/README.md

 ## Citation

 If you use PD-MUSE, please cite the manuscript and the package.
-A `CITATION.cff` file is included for GitHub citation metadata.